 We love to travel to National Parks so this unit was a perfect fit.
 By looking through pictures of some previous visits we were able to add and enhance our lessons.
 We were happy to see Yellowstone National Park as one of the locations included.

-As we read about Old Faithful, one of the amazing geysers in the park, we watched a little video EJ had done of its eruption one our last visit there.
-It helped bring it all to life (of course, several videos can be found online but having something personal was terrific).
+As we read about Old Faithful, one of the amazing geysers in the park, we watched a little video EJ had done of its eruption on our last visit there.
+It helped bring the lesson to life (of course, several videos can be found online but having something personal was terrific).

 Moving along to the complete unit study on US Symbols EJ saw right away that there was a section on the Statue of Liberty.
 This is a landmark that has been on his bucket list for as long as I can remember.
 He loves the story of how the people of France gifted this symbol of freedom to the United States.
 Yes, a visit to “Lady Liberty” will be a highlight of a future trip to New York but for now, learning more about it with this unit study was a great way to keep him interested in his studies.